WebsageLLC/Git-your-life-together-/README.md

 ## Saved for Later

+Default templates to get users started

-* Refine formatting of returned chatGPT responses.
+Refine formatting of returned chatGPT responses.

-* Allow users to search the database to see if others have already mapped out similar goals to use as inspiration.
+Allow users to search the database to see if others have already mapped out similar goals to use as inspiration.

-* Allow users to connect with one another to share successes and insights
+Allow users to connect with one another to share successes and insights

 <br>